+Tab: 'IP'

-Tab: 'IP' Here the IP address data of your Ethernet PG/OP channel are shown.
+Here the IP address data of your Ethernet PG/OP channel are shown.

+Tab: 'Access Ways'

-Tab: 'Firmware' As of CPU firmware version V2.6.0, you can transfer the firmware file online to the CPU via the 'Firmware' tab.
-The firmware update in the CPU is triggered by means of the operating mode switch.
-Shap.
-4.14 Firmware update' page 115 the delivery state, there are no restrictions.
-You can specify access to interfaces, ports and protocols via the parametrization. & Chap.
-4.9 'Setting product specific CPU parameters' page 84
+As of CPU firmware version V2.6.0, information about access settings is shown here.
+In the delivery state, there are no restrictions.
+You can specify access to interfaces, ports and protocols via the parametrization.
+'Setting product specific CPU parameters'...page 84